gebeer/FieldtypeImageReference/README.md

-# FieldtypeImagePicker & InputfieldImagePicker
+# FieldtypeImageReference & InputfieldImageReference

-**Fieldtype Image Picker** is a Fieldtype that stores a reference to a single image from another page and optionally its children, and/or from a folder and/or from the page that the field lives on.
+**Fieldtype Image Reference** is a Fieldtype that stores a reference to a single image from
+* from a folder inside site/templates/
+* from any page on the site.

 The image can be selected with the associated Inputfield.

-**Inputfield Image Picker** is an Inputfield to select a single image from images on another page and optionally its children, and/or from a folder and/or from the page that the field lives on.
+**Inputfield Image Reference** is an Inputfield to select a single image from
+* images on another page and optionally its children
+* and/or from a folder inside site/templates/
+* and/or from the page that is being edited
+* and/or from any page on the site.

 ![Inputfield in page edior](images/inputfield-in-editor.png) You can upload/edit images to other pages from within the input field